astronomer/ebook-etl-elt/README.md

 [Watch the webinar here for free!](https://www.astronomer.io/events/webinars/best-practices-for-writing-etl-and-elt-pipelines-video/)

+> [!INFO]
+> The DAGs in this webinar have been updated for Airflow 3, the webinar above showed them running in Airflow 2.

-This repository is configured to spin up 6 Docker containers when you run `astro dev start` (See [Install the Astro CLI](https://docs.astronomer.io/astro/cli/install-cli)).
+This repository is configured to spin up 7 Docker containers when you run `astro dev start` (See [Install the Astro CLI](https://docs.astronomer.io/astro/cli/install-cli)).

 The containers are:
 - Postgres, port 5432: Airflow's Metadata Database
-- Webserver, port 8080: The Airflow component responsible for rendering the Airflow UI
+- API server, port 8080: The Airflow component responsible for rendering the Airflow UI and serving several APIs
 - Scheduler: The Airflow component responsible for monitoring and triggering tasks
+- DAG Processor: The Airflow component responsible for parsing DAGs
 - Triggerer: The Airflow component responsible for triggering deferred tasks
 - Postgres, port 5433: A Postgres database for the demo data
 - MinIO, port 9000: An S3-compatible object storage service for the demo data

 To connect Airflow to both the Postgres database and MinIO, create a `.env` file in the root directory of the project with the exact contents of the `.env.example` file.
 Note that you need to restart the Airflow instance with `astro dev restart` after creating the `.env` file for the changes to take effect.

+> [!INFO]
+> You need to be on at least version 1.34.0 of the Astro CLI in oder to run this repo.
+You can check your version with `astro version` and upgrade with `brew upgrade astro`

 All the DAGs run without any further setup or tools needed!